EPLHREU/plover-minimal-english-stenotype/README.md

 This can make finding unassigned brief strokes more difficult, as you would have to search specifically through the dictionary rather than seeing untranslated raw steno output.
 Additionally, this can trip up the creation of briefs, especially in briefs heavy theories as they may not follow the same ideas that plover does.

-This plugin removes this automatic unfolding orthography from plover, allowing it to exactly follow entries specified in dictionary.
+This plug-in removes this automatic unfolding orthography from plover, allowing it to exactly follow entries specified in dictionary.

 ## Installation

-Install from the Plover plugin manager.
+Install through the Plover Plugins Manager.